hypertrace/hypertrace-gradle-publish-plugin/hypertrace-gradle-publish-maven-central-plugin/README.md

-# Traceable Publish Plugin
+# Hypertrace Publish Maven Central Plugin

-###### ai.traceable.publish-plugin
+###### org.hypertrace.publish-maven-central-plugin

 ### Purpose
-This plugin configures the target project to publish its java artifacts.
+This plugin configures the target project to publish its java artifacts to maven central.
 It uses the maven-publish plugin internally to do this.
-It configures the artifactory repository to publish to, and registers any known publications.

 Each publication is made a dependency of a root project `tag` task, if it exists.